yerimeeei/exercise-r/README.md

 The transcriptomic data is in `data/expr_sclc_ucologne_2015.rds`.

 1. Perform an appropriate log transformation on the data.
-2. Implement a median polish algorithm from scratch.
+2. Implement a median polish algorithm from scartch.
 3. Compare the residuals of your algorithm and `stats::medpolish`.
 4. Plot heatmaps of the results before and after median polish.
 5. Output the median polished residual matrix as the normalized transcriptomic data.